 Asterix is also supported for the class name (eg "cMyClass").
-If you do not care about the class of the objects the class param can simply be empty ("").
-The following will call MyGlobalFunc in all script modules named "MyClassObj" no matter the class name:
+If you do not care about the class of the objects the class param can simply be empty (ckgedit QUOTckgedit>).
+The following will call MyGlobalFunc in all script modules named "MyClassObj" no matter the class name: cScript RunGlobalFunc(GESHI QUOTMyClassObjGESHI QUOT, GESHI QUOTGESHI QUOT, GESHI QUOTMyGlobalFuncGESHI QUOT); ===== Saving ===== To skip saving a variable, you must use metadata keyword [nosave] in front of the the variable name.
+Examples: [nosave] float mfT; [nosave] cMyClass@ mHandle; If you only want to save the actual pointer for a handle, but not any data, then use the prefix [nodatasave] Example: [nodatasave] cMyClass@ mNoSaveHandle; However it is almost always better to use the tID type for these situations!

-cScript_RunGlobalFunc("MyClassObj", "", "MyGlobalFunc");

-Saving

-To skip saving a variable, you must use metadata keyword [nosave] in front of the the variable name.
-Examples:

-[nosave] float mfT; [nosave] cMyClass@ mHandle;

-If you only want to save the actual pointer for a handle, but not any data, then use the prefix [nodatasave] Example:

-'''

-[nodatasave] cMyClass@ mNoSaveHandle;

-'''

 Also, there is a the prefix [volatile], this will do the same as a [nosave] but will also make sure that variable is not even saved during script reload.
-This should be used on handles where you are never sure if saved variable can invalid, for instance cSoundEntity and cParticleSystem (that can be deleted by the engine).

-[volatile] cSoundEnity@ mpCurrentSoundEntity;

-Instead of using class handle here it is better to store the ID to the object.
+This should be used on handles where you are never sure if saved variable can invalid, for instance cSoundEntity and cParticleSystem (that can be deleted by the engine). [volatile] cSoundEnity@ mpCurrentSoundEntity; Instead of using class handle here it is better to store the ID to the object.
 The ID can always be saved and will work correctly on load even if the object no longer exists.
 Worst thing that can happen is that when getting the actual class NULL is returned.
-This leads to an excpection, stopping further execution of the current script file, but does not lead to a crash or similar major failure.

-tID mCurrentSoundEntity;

-In case you have an array of handles where none of the properties should be saved, this is NOT possible.
-Instead save names of IDs of the objects in the array.
+This leads to an excpection, stopping further execution of the current script file, but does not lead to a crash or similar major failure. tID mCurrentSoundEntity; In case you have an array of handles where none of the properties should be saved, this is NOT possible.
+Instead save names of IDs of the objects in the array. ===== Optimizing ===== All of the optimizations tips are meant to be used when speed is of essence.

-Optimizing

-All of the optimizations tips are meant to be used when speed is of essence.
 It is good to always use them when possible, but it is even more important to have the code readable, so take that into account too!
+Declare Local

-Declare Local Variables Outside Loops
+Variables Outside Loops

 Try and keep the local variables outside a loop.
-So instead of doing:

-'''

-for(int i=; i<1000; ++i) {

-float fX = GetSomeThing(i);

-...

-}

-'''

-Do it like this instead:

-'''

-float fX;

-for(int i=; i<1000; ++i) {

-fX = GetSomeThing(i);

-...

-}

-'''

-That way they script does not need to create the local var for every loop and this can boost performance quite a bit!
+So instead of doing: for (int i=0; iGESHI_OPEN1000; ++i) { float fX = GetSomeThing(i); ... } Do it like this instead: float fX; for (int i=0; iGESHI_OPEN__1000; ++i) { fX = GetSomeThing(i); ... } That way they script does not need to create the local var for every loop and this can boost performance quite a bit!